jsor/doctrine-postgis/README.md

 There are 2 options you can set to define the geometry.

 * `spatial_type`
-   This defines the type of the geometry, like POINT, LINSTRING etc.
+   This defines the type of the geometry, like POINT, LINESTRING etc.
 * `spatial_srid`
   This defines the Spatial Reference System Identifier (SRID) of the geometry.